 Military MessagingServer, Gateway and Client Software for Standard and Constrained Networks

-Isode provides email server, gateway and client products for military messaging using STANAG 4406, ACP127 and SMTP protocols, including gateways between these protocols following ACP145 and MIXER.
-Isode products are ideal for deployment in both standard and constrained bandwidth environments.
+Isode provides the products needed for a complete high functionality Military Message Handling System (MMHS) system.
+This includes a Web Client and server support for STANAG 4406, ACP127 and SMTP protocols, including gateways between these protocols following ACP145 and MIXER.
+Isode products are ideal for deployment on high speeds networks, over HF Radio and in other degraded and constrained bandwidth environments.

 What Isode Provides

-Isode provides clients, gateways and servers for deployment as part of a military email solution:
+Isode provides clients, gateways and servers for deployment as a Military Message Handling System (MMHS):

-- STANAG 4406: Isode's M-Switch X.400 includes full support for STANAG 4406 (including Annex E for Constrained Network Environments) and,
+- STANAG 4406: Isode's M-Switch X.400 includes full support for STANAG 4406 (including Annex E for Constrained Network Environments).

-- ACP145: Isode M-Switch MIXER can, together with M-Vault (an ACP133 military directory) be configured as an ACP145 Gateway to convert between national variants of S4406.
+- ACP145: Isode M-Switch MIXER can, together with M-Vault (an ACP133 military directory) be configured as an ACP145 Gateway to convert between national variants of STANAG 4406.

-- MMHS over SMTP: M-Switch SMTP can provide full military messaging capabilities over the industry standard STMP msail protocol.
+- MMHS over SMTP: M-Switch SMTP can provide full MMHS capabilities based on the industry standard SMTP mail protocol.

-- Email Client: Isode's Harrier web based military email clients is a modern interface to military messaging compatible with Isode's server products and Microsoft Exchange.
+- MMHS Client: Isode's Harrier web based military MMHS client is a modern interface to military messaging compatible with Isode's server products and Microsoft Exchange.

 STANAG 4406 is the NATO Standard for formal military messaging.
 Used for both Strategic and Tactical messaging, STANAG 4406 has a number of special protocols to support tactical messaging, in particular to support very low bandwidth links such as HF radio (STANAG 4406 Annex E) and to support receivers in Emission Control (EMCON) mode who can receive but not send data.

 Isode's M-Switch X.400 is fully compliant to the STANAG 4406 standards and architecture and can additionally be configured as a gateway to all other messaging standards supported by M-Switch X.400 and M-Switch STMP.
-More details can be found on the M-Switch S4406 Military Messaging page.
+More details can be found on the M-Switch STANAG 4406 Military Messaging page.

 National variants of military messaging protocols have led to a situation where interoperability between national MMHS systems is not guaranteed.
 ACP145 has been defined in order to overcome this problem, and is a complete protocol definition for international inter-working.
 The ACP145 specification has led to a requirement for "ACP145 gateways", which convert between the national variants of MMHS and ACP145.
 M-Switch MIXER, alongside M-Vault (an ACP133 Military Directory) can be deployed as an ACP145 Gateway, and including support for Security Labels and Message Digital Signatures.